Add this event to your calendar (Outlook, iCalendar)

 FROM the I-85 CLAIRMONT ROAD EXIT in NE METRO ATLANTA to our MASON MILL PARK Meetup Spot: (For a zoomable color MAP and satellite view of this spot and its vicinity click on the square blue & green "Event Location" near the top of this article.)

 1. From the I-85 "Clairmont Road" Exit (Exit #91) in NE Atlanta take Clairmont Rd southward (toward Decatur) about 2.3 miles to the traffic light at McConnell Drive.
 (This is the next light south of the big Clairmont/ North Druid Hills intersection.
-If you reach the huge VA Hospital you've gone a couple of blocks too far!)
+If you reach the huge VA Hospital you've gone 1/2 mile too far!)

 * We encourage all members to follow our Etiquette Guidelines while participating in AOC events.